Chirag-ahir/JAVA-All-Basic/README.md

 What is Synchronization ?<br>
 Synchronization in java is the capability to control the access of multiple threads to any shared resource.

-  What is Functional Interface ?<br>
-  An interface that contains only one abstract method is known as functional interface.
-It can have any number of default and static methods.<br>

-  Following are the functional interface instroduced in the Java8<br>
-  1. Function<br>
-  2. Predicate<br>
-  3. Consumer<br>
-  4. Supplier<br>

   What is Lambada Expression ?<br>
 A lambda expression is a short block of code which takes in parameters and returns a value.
 Lambda expressions are similar to methods, but they do not need a name and they can be implemented right in the body of a method.